40net-cloud/forticnapp-pov-toolbox/code-security/terms-definition.md

 ## 🔁 Definition

-A company writes its own business logic code (analyzed by SAST), then uses dependency files to include third-party libraries to save time; a package manager downloads those libraries (and their transitive dependencies), and SCA scans all of those libraries for known vulnerabilities.
+A company writes its own business logic code (analyzed by SAST), then uses a dependency file to declare third-party libraries.
+A package manager installs those libraries (including transitive dependencies), and SCA scans the full dependency tree for known vulnerabilities.

 ## 🔁 SAST vs SCA Flow